 If you love hill walking and wildlife, why not consider walking some of the Cateran Trail which passes very close to the park.
 Reaching heights of 2,000ft, it provides some of the most spectacular views in the area.
 Or use Nethercraig as a base to explore the many, many walks and hikes in the surrounding area.

 Plan your days well as there is so much to see and do!

 The park is four miles north of Alyth on the B954 to Glen Isla.
 The park is signposted from the five roads roundabout.
 Follow the brown tourist signs to Nethercraig.
-The turning to the park is just after the yellow Angus county sign on the right hand side, it will be signposted with the brown tourist sign.
+The turning to the park is just after the purple Angus county sign on the right hand side, it will be signposted with the brown tourist sign.
 The park is 1.5km along this road, you can’t miss it!